lenny-code/xen-control-scripts/full-virtual-machines-upgrade/README.md

 The script assumes the server is running a distribution which handles its package management via 'apt-get'.

-I would recommend to have a working ssh environment on your domain-0 with one specific user having a SSH config somewhat like this:
+I would recommend to have a working SSH environment on your domain-0 with one specific user having a SSH config somewhat like this:

 ```bash
 $ cat ~/.ssh/config